 The official 2016 Bug Out Bag Checklist.
-Start 2016 with a fully equipped bug out bag.
-See our top picks and most reviewed items for your BOB.
+Survive 2016 with a fully equipped bug out bag, see our top picks and most reviewed items for your BOB.

 A bug out bag is designed to get you out of an emergency situation, get you to your bug out location, and typically allow you to survive for up to 3 days (72 hours).

-Whether you’re prepping for a hurricane, solar storm, or a severe Twinkie shortage caused by the zombie apocalypse, start your 2016 year out right with a fully equipped bug out bag.
+Whether you’re prepping for a hurricane, solar storm, or a severe Twinkie shortage caused by the zombie apocalypse, survive 2016 with a fully equipped bug out bag.

 Already have a bug out bag?
 Awesome!
 Use this checklist to make sure you have everything, and to see if your gear is getting outdated.

 Don’t prep?
 Use this list to buy for your friends and family who do.
 Nothing says “I care” like prepper gear for Christmas!

 Why A Bug Out Bag (BOB)?